 U.S. Gulf Coast oil premiums were little changed after Valero Energy Corp.
-(VLO) halted operations at its Meraux refinery in Louisiana following a fire in a crude unit yesterday.
+(VLO:US) halted operations at its Meraux refinery in Louisiana following a fire in a crude unit yesterday.

 All units at the plant are currently shut and an assessment is under way to determine if downstream units can be restarted while the crude unit is being repaired, Bill Day, a San Antonio- based spokesman, said in an e-mail.